vishal767/exposure-ble/README.md

 When the framework detects that a locally saved interaction matches one of the diagnosis keys, it calculates a risk score for that interaction based on a number of different factors, such as when the interaction took place and how long the devices were in proximity to each other.

 To provide specific guidance to the framework about how risk should be evaluated, the app creates an [`ENExposureConfiguration`][ENExposureConfiguration] object.
-The server provides the criteria that the ExposureNotification framework will use to evaluate the exposure risk.
+The app requests the criteria from the 'Server' object and then creates an `ENExposureConfiguration` object.

 ``` swift
 func getExposureConfiguration(completion: (Result<ENExposureConfiguration, Error>) -> Void) {